Ptolemy of Mauretania: Reign

 Ptolemy married a woman named Julia Urania, who came from obscure origins.
 She is only known through a funeral inscription found at Caesaria through her freedwoman Julia Bodina.
 Bodina ascribed Julia Urania as "Queen Julia Urania".
 There is a possibility that Julia Urania was a member of the royal family of Emesa (modern Homs, Syria).
-Ptolemy married Julia Urania at an unknown date during the 1st century.
-She bore Ptolemy, in about 38, a daughter called Drusilla.
+Drusilla, who is recorded as descendant of Cleopatra VII and Mark Antony, was most likely the daughter of the royal couple, born around 38.

 Death

 The Kingdom of Mauretania was one of the wealthiest Roman client kingdoms, and after 24, Ptolemy continued to reign without interruption.
-In late 40, Caligula invited Ptolemy to Rome and welcomed him with appropriate honours.
+In late 40, Caligula invited Ptolemy to Rome and welcomed him with appropriate honors.
 Ptolemy was confirmed as king and an ally and friend of the empire, but he was assassinated by the order of Caligula.
 Caligula's motivation is unclear.
 Ancient historians claim envy of Ptolemy's wealth or a theatrical crowd's admiration of Ptolemy's purple cloak.
 Later historians have suggested other motivations.
 Some of these are inspired by Suetonius's claim about the purple cloak, while others are independent of the claims of the ancient historians, for example, the idea that Ptolemy may have been implicated in a plot by Gaetulicus or Caligula wanted to exert greater control over Mauretania.

 After Ptolemy's murder in Rome, his former household slave Aedemon, from outrage and out of loyalty to his former master, took revenge against Caligula by starting the revolt of Mauretania with the Berbers against Rome.
 The Berber revolt was a violent one, and the rebels were skilled fighters against the Roman Army.
 The Roman generals Gnaeus Hosidius Geta and Gaius Suetonius Paulinus were needed to end the revolt.
 Mauretania was divided into two provinces, which were Mauretania Tingitana and Mauretania Caesariensis.